jakearchibald/stacked-alpha-video/README.md

 # <stacked-alpha-video>

-A web component for rendering video with transparency, efficiently.
+A ~2 kB web component for rendering video with transparency, efficiently.

 ## Why?